mattrips/scratchPad/ProtocolConformance 200703.md

 of *m* is any member of `T` that satisfies *m*.
 A type may have more than one implementation of a requirement.

+[explain all of the possible sources and discuss conditionality...]

 ## 1.4 Witness